-Kai received a PhD in accounting from Yale.
-He was a Deloitte Foundation Doctoral Fellow, a Harry and Heesun You Fellow at Yale, and a Financial Accounting Standards Board (FASB) Faculty Fellow.
+Before joining Penn State, Kai received a PhD in Accounting from Yale University, where he was a Deloitte Foundation Doctoral Fellow and a Harry and Heesun You Fellow.
+He was also a Financial Accounting Standards Board (FASB) Faculty Fellow.

 Kai's recent research provides new explanations on the relationship between accounting information and stock returns and studies the information acquisition activities by various economic agents.
 He also has research interests in auditing and sustainability reporting.

 Ph D, Accounting, Yale University, 2012